danielharrell/open-eyes-lect-2017-18/Open.md

 a lidless jar makes the world we see something produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
-And Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein, treating the eyes as opaque rather than transparent, and the world we see as if it were inside us:
+Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein, treating our open eyes as opaque rather than transparent, and the world we see as if it were inside us:

 > "The world is my representation": this is a truth valid